In Articles, Clearbrook Treatment Centers Pennsylvania

 You Start Hanging Around Old Friends

-This could start out as just an excuse to check in on them.
+This could start as just an excuse to check in on them.
 Some people even go as far as claiming they want to share recovery with them, but it is often dangerous either way.
 When you are seeking out old using or drinking buddies, you are walking on shaky ground.
 You will rarely bring them up, but they will most likely always bring you down.

 You Stop Taking Steps to Remain Abstinent